HyperKat/ws-navigator_0.5/README.md

 BLINK:

-  It's not necessary to add script and style tags to template head, it includes all automatic, even wehn you choose option handle in template root !!!!! ! ! !!!!!
+  It's not necessary to add script and style tags to template head, it includes all automatic, on activated option -> handle in template root, too !!!!! ! ! !!!!!

   Need a login/out menu item?
   Add a menu item, name should contains login!!!